Neoteroi/BlackSheep-Docs/docs/responses.md

 if necessary.

 ## Functions in `blacksheep.server.responses`

+!!! info
+    Note that you can import these functions from the `blacksheep` package itself.

 The table below describes the built-in functions to produce responses:

 | Method                 | Description                                                                                                                                                                                                |